CuyZ/Valinor/README.md

 ### Modifiers

-Sometimes the source data is not in the same format and/or organised in the same way as your DTOs.
-Modifiers will change the source before the mapping occurs.
+Sometimes the source is not in the same format and/or organised in the same way as a value object.
+Modifiers can be used to change a source before the mapping occurs.

 #### Camel case keys

-This modifier changes all keys to be in camelCase.
+This modifier recursively forces all keys to be in camelCase format.

 ```php
 final class SomeClass